Space-Ed/jungle-book/Uncertain/The Declaration of Domain Inheritance.md

 }
 ```

 That will give the fancy array constructor the fancy domain of the parent.
+This mode gives some flexibility to the child, who could be bringing their own locator.

-### Possibility 3 : Locator key modifier
+### Possibility A3 : Locator key modifier

 This model requires extra parsing of the key to divulge the desired domain infliction.